fetchai/agents-aea/docs/skill-guide.md

 This guide will take you through the development of your first skill.
-To connect to the digital world, register yourself and search other agents...
+It will teach you, how to connect the agent to the digital world, register the agent and search for other agents.

 Autonomous Economic Agents are not, generally secret agents.
-You want them to be seen and found by other agents so that they can trade.
-Usually, this means connecting to Fetch.ai’s search-and-discovery mechanism, the simple OEF (or SOEF, for short).
+You want them to be seen and found by other agents so that they can trade and do other useful things.
+Usually, this means connecting to Fetch.ai’s search-and-discovery mechanism, the <a href="../simple-oef">simple OEF</a> (or SOEF, for short).
 The SOEF lets your agents register, be found, and find other agents.
-You can then negotiate using the agent framework’s peer-to-peer network (ACN) and trade.
-This guide covers getting you connected to the SOEF, and describing yourself to make yourself visible.
+You can then negotiate using the AEA framework’s peer-to-peer network (ACN) and trade.
+This guide covers getting your agent connected to the SOEF, and describing your agent to make itself visible.

-Typically, this means setting a name, a genus (a high-level description of what you are, e.g., “vehicle”, “building” or “service”), a classification (infrastructure.railway.train, for example) and then a bunch of other descriptors, where applicable, that provide your position, whether you buy or sell, and other descriptive items.
+Typically, this means setting a name, a genus (a high-level description of what the agent represents, e.g., `vehicle`, `building` or `service`), a classification (infrastructure.railway.train, for example) and then a bunch of other descriptors, where applicable, that provide the agent's position, whether it buys or sells, and other descriptive items.

-The more you set, the easier it is for others to find you using specific filters.
+The more you describe your agent, the easier it is for others to find it using specific filters.

 ### Dependencies